 The third largest source of revenue for the Town is Sales and Use Tax revenues.
 Sales tax is basically a tax on the retail sale or lease of tangible personal property.
 Use tax is an excise tax on the right to use or consume property in North Carolina or elsewhere.
-The Town is expecting to meet the FY 2019 estimated \$100,000, which in turn shows a positive shift in the current economy.
-The Town will also see an increase in the percentage of distribution with the additional \$0.03 charged based on the fact that Carteret County has adopted the Ad Valorem Distribution method for FY 2020.
-With that said, the Town estimates Sales and Use Tax revenue to experience an increase to an anticipated \$115,000, 14% of the total expected revenues for Fiscal Year 2019-2020.
+The Town is expecting to see a decrease in this line item due to the economic slowdown caused by the COVID-19 pandemic.
+With that said, the Town estimates Sales and Use Tax revenue to experience a decrease to an anticipated \$103,500, 10.58% of the total expected revenues for Fiscal Year 2020-2021.

-ELECTRICITY SALES TAXES
+• ELECTRICITY SALES TAXES

 A general sales tax rate is applied to the sale of electricity in North Carolina.
 Forty-four percent (44%) of the proceeds from the sales tax is returned to municipalities as a revenue.
-The Town estimates no change in this revenue item and have budgeted \$70,000 for this source.
-That \$70,000 will constitute 8% of the total expected revenues for Fiscal Year 2019-2020.
+The Town estimates a 1% change in this revenue item and have budgeted \$70,000 for this source.
+That \$70,000 will constitute 7.2% of the total expected revenues for Fiscal Year 2020-2021.